keithmaguire/bom-chart-userscript/README.md

 ![screen with graph added](https://raw.github.com/keithmaguire/bom-chart-userscript/master/img/after_json_script.png)

+The red line is for Temperature, the Blue line is for Humidity and the dashed Red line is for Apparent temperature.
+If you hover over either of the two main lines you'll get the value at that point.
+I've not done the same to the Apparent Temperature because to be honest I only really included it to combat panic when the temperature gets over 40° - you can tell yourself well it should only *feel* like 38°!

 There are two here - the first one uses the data as presented in the tables on the page, the second one uses the data from a linked json file.

 I'm going to keep the table one here mainly as a reference for myself and work on the json based one, as I think that can probably be gotten to do more interesting things.